Diana Rigg On Stage - Theatre Credits, Bio and Tickets

 Dame Enid Diana Elizabeth Rigg was born on July 20, 1938 in Doncaster, England.
-She is perhaps best known for her TV roles as Emma Peel on "The Avengers" during the 1960s and to modern day audiences as Lady Olenna Tyrell in the smash hit series "Game of Thrones".
-She is a BAFTA, Emmy and Tony Award-winning actress.
+She is known for her TV roles as Emma Peel on The Avengers during the 1960s and to modern day audiences as Lady Olenna Tyrell in the HBO series Game of Thrones.
+She is a BAFTA, Emmy, and Tony Award-winning actress.

-Rigg has also appeared regularly on the London stage over the past fifty years and her Broadway credits also include her Tony-nominated performance as Célimène in the 1975 revival of Molière's The Misanthrope and her Tony-winning performance in the title role of the 1994 revival of Medea.
+Rigg has also appeared regularly on the London stage over the past 50 years.
 Selected London stage credits include Jumpers (1972), the role of Eliza Doolittle in My Fair Lady (1974), Night and Day (1978), Follies (1987), Medea (1992/3), Mother Courage and Her Children (1995), Who's Afraid of Virginia Woolf?
 (1996/7), Humble Boy (2001), Suddenly Last Summer (2004), Honour (2006), All About My Mother (2007), and the role of Mrs. Higgins in Pygmalion (2011).
-Over the course of her London stage career, she has received a total of four Olivier Award nominations - for Medea in 1994, for Mother Courage and Her Children in 1996, for Who's Afraid of Virgina Woolf? in 1997 and, finally, for Britannicus and Phèdre in 1999.
+Over the course of her London stage career, she has received a total of four Olivier Award nominations: for Medea in 1994, for Mother Courage and Her Children in 1996, for Who's Afraid of Virgina Woolf? in 1997 and, finally, for Britannicus and Phèdre in 1999.

-On screen, Ms. Rigg rose to fame as Emma Peel in "The Avengers," appearing in a total of 51 episodes from 1965 to 1968.
-She would go on to star as Helena in the 1968 film adaptation of "A Midsummer Night's Dream" and as Tracy in the 007 movie "On Her Majesty's Secret Service" in 1969.
-In 1972, she earned a Golden Globe nomination for her performance as Barbara Drummond in "The Hospital".
-Other TV and film accolades include a BAFTA TV Award in 1990 for the BBC series "Mother Love" and an Emmy Award for her portrayal of Mrs. Danvers in "Rebecca" in 1997.
-In total, she has received eight Emmy Award nominations, including two for "The Avengers," single nominations for "In This House of Brede" and "Victoria & Albert," and, most recently, three nominations for her role as Lady Olenna Tyrell in "Game of Thrones," which has endeared Ms. Rigg to a whole new audience.
-She has appeared in 18 episodes from 2013 through to 2017.
-Other notable screen credits include "A Little Night Music," "Hedda Gabler," "The Great Muppet Caper," "King Lear," "Snow White," "The Painted Veil," "Doctor Who," and "Victoria".
+On screen, Rigg rose to fame as Emma Peel in The Avengers, appearing in a total of 51 episodes from 1965 to 1968.
+She would go on to star as Helena in the 1968 film adaptation of A Midsummer Night's Dream and as Tracy in the James Bond movie On Her Majesty's Secret Service in 1969.
+In 1972, she earned a Golden Globe nomination for her performance as Barbara Drummond in The Hospital.
+Other TV and film accolades include a BAFTA TV Award in 1990 for the BBC series Mother Love and an Emmy Award for her portrayal of Mrs. Danvers in Rebecca in 1997.
+In total, she has received eight Emmy Award nominations, including two for The Avengers, single nominations for In This House of Brede and Victoria & Albert, and, most recently, three nominations for her role as Lady Olenna Tyrell in Game of Thrones.
+She has appeared in 18 episodes from 2013 to 2017.
+Other notable screen credits include A Little Night Music, Hedda Gabler, The Great Muppet Caper, King Lear, Snow White, The Painted Veil, Doctor Who, and Victoria.